LebToki/MoA/README.md

 The MoA Chatbot utilizes a combination of open-source models to generate high-quality responses.
 This repository includes modifications that enable the MoA Chatbot to work with Groq, making it incredibly fast for local LLM inference.

 ![image](https://github.com/LebToki/MoA/assets/957618/2ecc95fb-2197-4767-befd-a27974d30dcc)
+This was done on the quick, obviously can be styled further and enhanced but for the proof of concept it works just fine!

 ## Features